ArtificialIntellectuals/StableLabel/README.md

 ## Repository Structure

 - `results/`: Contains the results of the different experiments.

-- `datasets/`: Includes all dataset related information, e.g. indices of mislabelled instances or produced embeddings (both of textual descriptions and of images).

-  Please, note that we do not publish the dataset we use for the experiments directly, but it can be accessed through https://www.kaggle.com/c/dogs-vs-cats .

 - `helper_scripts/`: Miscellaneous.
 Used as assistance during the development phase of the solutions.
+- `pollution_files.txt`: Includes ids of the identified pollution images in the used datasets [3].
+Used for evaluation purposes.

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Download the dataset from https://www.kaggle.com/c/dogs-vs-cats
+2. Download the dataset from https://www.kaggle.com/c/dogs-vs-cats  [3]
 3. Explore the notebooks in the main directory to understand the available scripts.
 4. Use the provided datasets or replace them with your own data as needed.
 5. Run the different notebooks  to perform dataset cleaning using the chosen strategy.
 Each notebook offers a set of settings to adjust the script to the specific case at hand.
+Settings include:
+   - Dataset directory;
+   - Path to embeddings;
+   - Model choice;
+   - Strategy choice (for similarity analysis only);
+   - Label choice (cat or dog);
+   - Path for storing results from the experiments.

 ## Contribution Guidelines